alexandreborges/malwoverview/README.md

-To use Malwoverview you should insert VirusTotal, Hybrid Analysis, URLHaus, Malshare, Polyswarm, Alien Vault and Malpedia APIs into the .malwapi.conf configuration file (the default one at the home directory -- if the file doesn't exist, so you should create it) or you could create a custom configuration file and indicate it by using the -c option.
+To use Malwoverview you should insert VirusTotal, Hybrid Analysis, URLHaus, Malshare, Polyswarm, Alien Vault and Malpedia APIs into the .malwapi.conf configuration file (the default one at the home directory (/home/username or /root) -- if the file doesn't exist, so you should create it) or you could create a custom configuration file and indicate it by using the -c option.

 A special note about the Alien Vault: it is necessary to subscribe to pulses on Alien Vault website before using -n 1 option.

-The .malwapi.conf configuration file (from the the home directory) has the following format:
+The .malwapi.conf configuration file (from the the home directory -- /home/username or /root) has the following format:

       [VIRUSTOTAL]
       VTAPI =